carlosiruiz/Mental_Health_Analysis-/README.md

 We ended up combining _Yes/Mabye_, to make it a strict binary classification.
 We did this because we felt if respondents were unsure (answered maybe) to the question, then it was evident there was somem degree of uncomfortabiliy in broaching the subject of mental illness with their employer.

-Here is a list of all the questions utilized in the survey:
+Besides basic demographical questions of `Age`, `Sex`, `Country` and `State`, here is a list of all the questions asked in the survey and subsequently utilized in this analysis:

 | #  | Question                                                                                                               |
 |----|------------------------------------------------------------------------------------------------------------------------|